Lakshmipathi/dduper/INSTALL.md

 That's all.
 Now type `dduper --help` to list options and continue with README.md for usage.

+Note: If you want to perform basic check you can use this [script](https://github.com/Lakshmipathi/dduper/blob/master/tests/verify.sh)

 Install using Docker :
 ----------------------